mperham/blog/about/index.md

 author: Mike Perham
 layout: page
 ---
-I&#8217;m a software developer and startup enthusiast based in Portland, OR where I live with a beautiful wife, energetic little boy and a furry cat.
+I&#8217;m an independent open source software developer based in Portland, OR where I live with a beautiful wife, energetic little boy and a furry cat.

 <img src="/wp-content/uploads/2007/09/family.jpg" alt="family" width="827" height="586" class="aligncenter size-full wp-image-1332" />

 I&#8217;ve been writing software since 1993 and open source since 1995.
 I actually don&#8217;t know of any Win32 open source before my little menu bar, [AppBar][1], was released with full source code.
 At the time, all I had to go on was MSDN documentation!

-Today I&#8217;m the founder and CEO of [Contributed Systems][2], my own startup building, maintaining and supporting open-source-based application infrastructure.
+Today I&#8217;m the founder and CEO of [Contributed Systems][2], my own company dedicated to building and supporting open-source-based application infrastructure.

  [1]: http://www.perham.net/mike/cornell/appbar/